Catherine Cooper Hopley: Travels in the United States

 Hopley came to the United States in the mid-1850s to visit her relatives in Ohio and Indiana.
 She was active in the Cleveland area from 1855 to 1859, displaying crayon drawings and watercolours in the Ohio State Fair and giving instruction in drawing, painting, music and French.
 In 1860 she traveled to Virginia, where she was present at the outbreak of the American Civil War.
 During her travels, she met several Confederate leaders, including President Jefferson Davis, Stephen Mallory, Robert E. Lee and Stonewall Jackson.
 She corresponded with the London press, and her habits of frequent sketching made some Virginians suspect her of being a spy for the North.
-Unable to cross the Union blockade to return north, she traveled further south, and was a tutor to the children of Florida governor John Milton.
+Unable to cross the Union blockade to return north, she traveled farther south, and was a tutor to the children of Florida governor John Milton.
 She left Florida in 1863, and soon returned to England.
 She returned briefly to the United States in 1883, as a guest of Lucretia Garfield, the widow of President James A. Garfield.

 In England, she began publishing works on her travels in the US.
 In her two volume Life in the South (1863), she describes her observations of the social culture in Virginia between 1860 and 1862 writing anonymously as "A Blockaded British Subject", "Miss Jones, and under the initials "S.L.J.".
 The tone of her works "remained neutral in sentiment"; though she opposed slavery, Hopley wrote that slavery in the US was not as bad as it had been portrayed.
 Hopley also noted instances of Northern opposition to emancipation.
 Her biography of Stonewall Jackson was published in August 1863, one of the first biographies published after Jackson's death at the battle of Chancellorsville.
 It was generally not well received.
 Hopley's third book, Rambles and Adventures in the Wilds of the West (1872), contained information on American birds, plants, and insects.